Rub3nCT/perl-hashcat-utils/README.md

 # perl-hashcat-utils
-## Set of small utilities useful for advanced password cracking
+## Small set of utilities useful for advanced password cracking

 I coded this utilities for my own use, but I think they can also be useful for someone else.
 That's why I'm releasing them!